Aryan-any/AI-powered-brochure-generator/README.md

-Here’s a detailed and beginner-friendly `README.md` file for this **AI-Powered Brochure Generator** project:
+This is a detailed and beginner-friendly `README.md` file for this **AI-Powered Brochure Generator** project:

 ---